mayur-salokhe/mayur-salokhe/README.md

 - 👋 Hi, I’m @mayur-salokhe
 - 👀 I’m interested in Python Development / Web Development / Data Science
 - 🌱 I’m currently learning new things in this field.
-- 📫 How to reach me :- Linkedin:- mayursalokhe
+- 📫 How to reach me :- Linkedin:- https://www.linkedin.com/in/mayursalokhe

 <!---
 mayur-salokhe/mayur-salokhe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.